scriptedbyvedant/autograder_v2-main/project_docs/DATA_FLOW.md

     1. The student uploads their submission as a PDF.
     2. The backend uses `PyMuPDF` to extract the raw text of their answer.
     3. This text is saved to the `student_data` table, linked to the appropriate assignment.

+*   **ILIAS Workflow (Professor and Students combined):**
+    1. An instructor uploads a full ILIAS ZIP export containing assignment context and student submissions.
+    2. `parse_ilias_zip` unpacks the archive, normalises filenames, maps each submission to a student ID, and surfaces a manifest/coverage preview in the UI.
+    3. Parsed questions/criteria flow into `prof_data`, and per-student files are stored in `student_data`, ready for grading with no manual renaming.

 ---